 Is Higher Chinese worth taking?

 If your child is consistently scoring A/A* in standard Chinese and enjoys the subject, Higher Chinese offers advantages: more L1R5 bonus points and deeper language skills.
 If they are struggling with standard Chinese, adding Higher Chinese creates unnecessary stress.
 The MOE Mother Tongue policy allows flexibility in choosing the appropriate level.
+You can also read our dedicated guide on Higher Chinese in Singapore for a fuller picture.

 Should we speak more Chinese at home?